 - 1 tbsp sesame oil, or chilli oil

-Heat 2 tbsp of oil in a large non-stick skillet on high heat.
-When the oil is hot, add the sliced chicken and a generous pinch of salt.
+- Heat 2 tbsp of oil in a large non-stick skillet on high heat.
+When the oil is hot, add the sliced chicken and a generous pinch of salt.2 tbsp vegetable oil

-Stir fry the chicken on high heat for about 1 minute to cook the chicken.
+- Stir fry the chicken on high heat for about 1 minute to cook the chicken.1 large chicken breast, Generous pinch of salt

-Add the stir fry sauce and the zucchini and mix to combine.
+- Add the stir fry sauce and the zucchini and mix to combine.2 small zucchinis (or 1 large zucchini)

-Break the instant ramen noodle blocks in half.
-Push the chicken/zucchini to the side, and place the ramen noodles on the skillet (directly on the surface of the skillet).
+- Break the instant ramen noodle blocks in half.
+Push the chicken/zucchini to the side, and place the ramen noodles on the skillet (directly on the surface of the skillet).8 oz instant ramen noodles

-Pour the water over the ramen noodles.
-Immediately cover with a lid, and let it steam for about 2 minutes, until the noodles soften.
+- Pour the water over the ramen noodles.
+Immediately cover with a lid, and let it steam for about 2 minutes, until the noodles soften.¾ cup water

-Cook for a further minute or 2 ONLY if you prefer soft noodles.
+- Cook for a further minute or 2 ONLY if you prefer soft noodles.
 Otherwise remove the noodles from the heat at this point.
+The stir fry should be relatively dry, with no extra liquid (or soup).

-Serve the ramen noodles while hot, with chopped green onions and sesame oil on top.
+- Serve the ramen noodles while hot, with the rest of the chopped green onions on top, and sesame oil drizzled over it.1 tbsp sesame oil, or chilli oil

 - If you’re using the regular square-shaped ramen, you can use up to 3 packets for this recipe.
 It will be a little under 8.5 oz, but the recipe will still work.